soyunomas/websockets-send/README.md

 Connects to the WebSocket server using JavaScript.
 Allows users to subscribe to topics and download files received from the server.
 Provides a user-friendly interface for interacting with the server.

+### sender.html

+- **Description:** This HTML file provides a simple web interface for sending files to a WebSocket server.
+It allows users to connect to the server, specify the topic for the message, select a file from their local system, and send it to the server.

+- **Usage:** Users can open the HTML file in a web browser and fill out the WebSocket URL, topic, and select a file to send.
+After connecting to the server, they can click the "Send File" button to upload the selected file to the server.

+- **Functionality:** Connects to the WebSocket server using JavaScript.
+Allows users to specify the WebSocket URL and topic for the message.
+Provides a file input field for selecting files to send.
+Upon connecting to the server and selecting a file, users can send the file to the server by clicking the "Send File" button.
+Displays a confirmation message after the file is successfully sent.

 ## How It Works